About Form 1098-T

-If you are asked to complete the W-9S form but do not yet have your Individual Taxpayer Identification Number (ITIN), apply for an ITIN using the Form W-7, write "Applied For" in the space for the ITIN, sign, and date the form, and give it to the requester.
-Note: Entering "Applied For" means that you have already applied for an ITIN or that you intend to apply for one soon.
+If you are asked to complete the W-9S form but do not yet have your Taxpayer Identification Number (ITIN), apply for an ITIN using the Form W-7, write "Applied For" in the space for the ITIN, sign and date the form, and give it to the requester.
+Note: Entering "Applied For" means you have already applied for an ITIN or intend to apply soon.

 Yes.
-Simply log in to accessECC portal, choose 'Self-Service' and select the 'Tax Information' link.
-You can then change your preference to electronic delivery of your 1098-T. This enables you to print the current year and prior year's 1098-Ts.
+Log in to accessECC the portal, choose 'Self-Service', and select the 'Tax Information' link.
+You can then change your preference to electronic delivery of your 1098-T. This lets you print the current year and the prior year's 1098-Ts.

-Note: Remember by doing this, you are opting in to receive your 1098-T online for future years.
+Note: Remember, by doing this, you can receive your 1098-T online for future years.